DakshalP/portfolio/_data/project/linki.md

 date: 2020-02-20T07:08:53.137Z
 title: Linki
 tags: "featured, javascript, react"
 description: "An easy way to store online meeting links.
-Linki uses a local, encrypted IndexedDB to store online meeting links and their passwords.
-I created it to solve the problem of having too many Zoom links to keep track of after all my classes went online."
+Linki uses a local, <strong>encrypted IndexedDB</strong> to store online meeting links and their passwords.
+I created it with <strong>React</strong> to solve the problem of having too many Zoom links to keep track of after all my classes went online."

 metaDescription: A project using create-react-app to make a way to store online meeting links
 thumbnail: /assets/linki.png